ldaley/grails-scoped-proxy/README.md

     grails install-plugin scoped-proxy

+## Logging

+All logging occurs under the `grails.plugin.scopedproxy` namespace.

 ## Transactions

 Transactional services are fully supported.
 That is, proxies of transactional scoped services share the same transactional semantics as usual.